motech/modules/docs/source/batch.rst

     }

-Find description of REST endpoints and services API below.
+You can find the description of REST endpoints and services API below.

 Getting jobs list
 -----------------